top of page

 • Discomfort, pain, or pressure in or around the eyes

-• Needing to ground or heighten proprioception (i.e. dragging a finger or hand along a wall, or suddenly wearing scarves, hoodies, or high neck shirts/sweaters).
+• Needing to ground or heighten proprioception (i.e. dragging a finger or hand along a wall, or suddenly wearing scarves, hoodies, high neck shirts, weighted blankets).

 • Disrupted sleep